harrisonlab/phytophthora_fragariae/circos/Circos_documentation.md

+In order to examine the genomic structure of Phytophthora fragariae

 Alignment of raw MiSeq reads vs the BC-16 genome

 Sequence data for isolates with a data from only the MiSeq was aligned against the BC-16 PacBio sequenced genome